-The vertical alignment of the main span bridge will exceed the clearance requirements identified in the navigation envelope shown in Exhibit 9.2, with a clearance of at least 46 m at the shipping channel defined by Transport Canada - Navigable Waters Division and the US Coast Guard.
-The maximum grade of the crossing will be 5%.
+The vertical alignment of the main span bridge will exceed the clearance requirements identified in the navigation envelope shown in Exhibit 9.2, with a clearance of at least 46 m at the shipping channel defined by Transport Canada - Navigable Waters Division and the U.S. Coast Guard.
+The maximum grade of the crossing will be five per cent.
 The vertical sag and crest curves will meet or exceed the minimum requirements set forth in the GDSOH for an 80 km/hr design speed.
-Minimum clearance requirements will be met or exceeded at McKee Road and realigned Sandwich Street.
+Minimum clearance requirements will be met or exceeded at McKee Road and the realignment of Sandwich Street.